smaclell/smaclell.github.io/_drafts/data-driven-tests-made-simple.md

 }
 {% endhighlight %}

-### Parameter Attributes
+## Single Parameters

 Another option is to apply attributes to the test parameters.
-They can behave like ``TestCase`` and ``TestCaseSource`` for a single parameter or form more complicated test cases.
+They can behave like ``TestCase`` and ``TestCaseSource`` for a single parameter.
+For tests with multiple parameters the behaviour is more complicated and can be used to create many test cases.

-The following attributes are placed on a parameter and control the parameter's values:
+The following attributes are placed on a parameter and control a single parameter's values:

 * [Values][Values]
 * [ValueSource][ValueSource]